abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

 ### Abstract Classes

-Abstract classes are mainly for **inheritance** where other classes may derive from them. **We cannot create an instance of an abstract class**.
+"Abstract classes" are mainly for **inheritance** where other classes may derive from them. **We cannot create an instance of an abstract class**.
 ![abstract class](./img/abstract-class.png)

 - You can't create an instance of an abstract class